Strong Interaction Physics at the Luminosity Frontier with 22 GeV Electrons at Jefferson Lab: Partonic Structure and Spin

-\underline{\emph{Nucleon Strangeness}}.
-Significant information has been accumulated on the proton's $u$- and $d$- quark PDFs through high-energy scattering experiments \cite{Blumlein:2012bf, Jimenez-Delgado:2013sma,Forte:2013wc} and more recently studies have begun to shed light on the proton's $\bar{u}$ and $\bar{d}$ content~\cite{Kumano:1997cy,Vogt:2000sk,Garvey:2001yq,Melnitchouk:2017eup,Cocuzza:2021cbi,Accardi:2023gyr}.
-However, the quantitative understanding of the nonperturbative strange quark sea remains elusive despite numerous investigative attempts to clarify its structure.
-This lack of clarity has hampered, for example, accurate determination of the CKM matrix element $V_{cs}$ and precision measurements of the $W$-boson mass, both of which rely on a precise knowledge of the strange quark PDF.
-As photons interact with $d$ and $s$ quarks with equal strength, it becomes challenging to distinguish the properties of strange quarks from nonstrange ones solely using inclusive Deep Inelastic Scattering (DIS) observables.
-This is the case even when using proton and neutron targets, and without resorting to weak currents for independent flavor combinations \cite{Cooper-Sarkar:2015boa}.
-The conventional approach to ascertain the strange quark PDF has involved inclusive charm meson production in charged current neutrino-nucleus DIS.
-Assessments of the CCFR \cite{CCFR:1994ikl} and NuTeV \cite{NuTeV:2007uwm} neutrino and antineutrino cross-sections from the Tevatron, along with more recent data from the CHORUS \cite{Kayis-Topaksu:2011ols} and NOMAD \cite{NOMAD:2013hbk} experiments at CERN, have led to a strange to light-antiquark ratio \mbox{$R_s = (s+\bar s)/(\bar u + \bar d)$} of approximately 0.5.
+As photons interact with $d$- and $s$-quarks with equal strength, it is challenging to isolate the behavior of the strange PDF solely using inclusive Deep Inelastic Scattering (DIS) observables.
+This is the case even when using proton and neutron targets, without also resorting to weak probes which may access independent flavor currents within the nucleon~\cite{Cooper-Sarkar:2015boa}.
+Information to constrain the strange-quark PDF has therefore conventionally involved charged-current neutrino DIS, typically involving inclusive charm-meson production off heavy nuclei to obtain sufficient event rates.
+Assessments of the CCFR~\cite{CCFR:1994ikl} and NuTeV~\cite{NuTeV:2007uwm} neutrino and antineutrino cross-sections from the Tevatron, along with more recent data from the CHORUS \cite{Kayis-Topaksu:2011ols} and NOMAD \cite{NOMAD:2013hbk} experiments at CERN, have led to a strange to light-antiquark ratio \mbox{$R_s = (s+\bar s)/(\bar u + \bar d)$} of approximately $R_s\! \approx\!
+0.5$.
 However, interpreting the neutrino-nucleus data is complicated by uncertainties in nuclear effects both in the initial and final states.
 These uncertainties arise from the challenges in connecting nuclear structure functions to those of free nucleons \cite{Kalantarians:2017mkj} and dealing with the charm quark energy loss and $D$ meson-nucleon interactions during hadronization within the nucleus \cite{Accardi:2009qv, Majumder:2010qh}.